Asahi no Ma

 The feature that gave rise to the name of this salon was painted by a French artist.
 It depicts Aurora, Roman goddess of dawn, driving a chariot across the heavens with the rising sun behind her, holding a laurel branch in her left hand and the rein of four white horses in her right hand.

-Carpet Woven Using Threads Dyed in 47 Shades of Purple
+Carpet Woven Using Threads Dyed in 47 Shades

-The dantsu carpet that cushions the floor is woven with a motif of cherry blossoms, using threads dyed in 47 shades of purple to achieve the subtle changes in color.
+The dantsu carpet that cushions the floor is woven with a motif of cherry blossoms, using threads dyed in 47 shades to achieve the subtle changes in color.
 This fine control over hue is what makes the delicate gradation characteristic of Japanese aesthetic possible, giving the entire space a restful and elegant ambience.

 These are the chandeliers brought from France at the time of the residence's construction, a superb and refined example of their kind.